COMSYS/prada/README.md

 We present PRADA, a practical approach to account for compliance with data handling requirements in key-value based cloud storage systems.
 To achieve this goal, PRADA introduces a transparent data handling layer, which empowers clients to request specific data handling requirements and enables operators of cloud storage systems to comply with them.
 This repository contains our implementation of PRADA on top of the distributed database Cassandra.
+Furthermore, we provide information on how to conduct performance evaluations of PRADA-based clusters in [`eval/README.md`](eval/README.md).

 ## Publications